IdeaBlocks: Expressing and Reusing Divergent Intents for Graphic Design Exploration using Generative AI

-Finally, users can draw on past explorations indirectly through \sysname{}'s recommendations for exploration directions (Figure~\ref{fig:feature3} (c)).
-When a new \textit{Exploration Block} is created, users can receive two suggested inputs for the direction field: one that aligns closely with their previous explorations, and another that introduces a more novel idea.
-These recommendations are generated using GPT-4o (see Appendix~\ref{appendix:prompt4} for prompts) by referencing directions the user has previously explored for the same property, combined with the current canvas context (i.e., connected blocks and property type).
-This feature offers a lightweight complement to the intentional reuse of past exploration by presenting context-aware suggestions based on prior directions and the current design context, helping users maintain continuity and spark new ideas.

-\begin{block} After exploring various visual directions, \username{} wants to revisit a previously explored `Starry Night' background.
-Instead of recreating it from scratch, he clicks on the saved block in the left sidebar. \sysname{} places a new block on the canvas with the original input (`Starry Night' / Highly Typical), allowing \username{} to reuse it in his current idea branch.

-Later, he recalls a successful exploration path that involved a `Street Musician' character paired with a `Watercolor' style.
-Eager to reuse this path, he selects that path on the canvas to paste it after the newly created `Starry Night' block. \sysname{} offers two reuse options: literal copy and context-adaptive copy.
-In one adaptive version, the character is reimagined as a `Night Busker', and the style shifts to `Gouache' to better align with the current `Starry Night' theme. \username{} selects this version, allowing him to quickly branch into a new yet familiar sequence of exploration.
+\begin{block} Later, \username{} recalls a successful exploration path about `Street Musician' character paired with a `Watercolor' style.
+Eager to reuse it, he selects that path and pastes it on the new `Skyscraper' background setting. \sysname{} offers literal copy and three different context-adaptive variants.
+In one adaptive version, the character is reimagined as a `Night Busker', and the style shifts to `Gouache' to better align with the current `Skyscraper' theme. \username{} selects this version, quickly branching into a new yet familiar sequence of exploration. \end{block}

-When starting a new block for ``Character's Action'', \username{} is uncertain about the next step.
-He clicks the ``Recommend directions'' button. \sysname{} suggests two possible directions: `Playing guitar', closely derived from the earlier exploration, and `Dancing Graffiti', a novel action intended to inspire new ideas. \username{} selects the latter, using it to spark an unconventional design exploration.

-Together, \sysname{}'s features allowed \username{} to explore more broadly, reuse ideas more effectively, and maintain a coherent design direction, ultimately supporting a more efficient and diverse exploration process.
-As a result, he was able to arrive at several final design concepts that felt both original and well-developed. \end{block}
+\paragraph{\textbf{Project-level Reuse}.} At the broadest unit, \sysname{} allows users to import an entire project, including all paths and blocks.
+Users can reuse their own or other users’ projects on similar topics (Figure~\ref{fig:feature3} (c)).
+As with block- and path-level reuse, \sysname{} offers literal reuse (preserving all blocks as-is) and adaptive reuse, which adjusts the parameters of each block to better align with the new project topic.
+Imported projects appear on the canvas, which users can then extend, branch from, or merge with their current exploration.